sous-chefs/sql_server/README.md

 ### server

-Installs SQL Server 2012 Express, SQL Server 2016 Express, or SQL Server 2019 Express.
+Installs SQL Server 2012 Express, SQL Server 2016 Express, SQL Server 2019 Express, or SQL Server 2022 Express.

 By default, the cookbook installs SQL Server 2012 Express.
 There are two options to install a different version.